k-allard/minishell/minishell-tester/README.md

 ## Usage

-1. Type ``Make test`` command in the root directory of this project
+1. Type ``make test`` command in the root directory of this project

  *Author of the original test is @[solaldunckel](https://github.com/solaldunckel "his GitHub page").*